Creating and transferring non-sidereal files

 Transferring tracking files

-Tracking files has to be copied to a computer called TSC, usually through a computer called ANA, before starting tracking.
+Tracking files has to be copied to a computer called TSC, usually through a computer called g2stat, before starting tracking.

-First, copy the file from your computer to ANA (ana.sum.subaru.nao.ac.jp) as the user as your u-account.
-This step is not necessary when the file has been created on ANA as shown below.
+First, copy the file from your computer to g2stat (g2stat.sum.subaru.nao.ac.jp) as the user kansoku.
+You can copy the file from ANA using the procedure below when the file has been created on ANA as shown below.
 Use an FTP or SCP client on your computer.
 Below is an example using a Unix-like OS.

-Second, copy the file to TSC logging into ANA.
-Use an SSH client or terminal emulator on your computer or OWS.
+Second, copy the file to TSC logging into g2stat.
+Use an SSH client or terminal emulator on your computer.

-Now the telescope should be able to track your non-sidereal target from SOSS.
+Now the telescope should be able to track your non-sidereal target from the Observation Control System.
 Please ask the support scientist to execute a command like

 SETUPFIELD OBE_ID=MOIRCS OBE_MODE=IMAG OBJECT=sample RA=185406 DEC=-303521 INSROT_PA=0.0 EQUINOX=2000 COORD=FILE Target="08 sample.dat"